ciriuspet_logo Cirius Petpedia

 The general guideline for most breeds is a full bath every two weeks.
 Wet weather does not change this interval.
 When your dog comes in from a rainy walk, a targeted rinse of the paws, belly, and legs — followed by thorough drying — is sufficient for the vast majority of outings.

 One important caution: leaving a dog only partially dry after a bath is worse than skipping the bath entirely.
 Moisture sealed under the coat creates ideal conditions for maceration and hot spots.
 After every wash, confirm dryness by pressing your fingers to the skin, not just running them through the outer fur.
+If you want a comprehensive breakdown of water temperature, shampoo selection by coat and skin type, and step-by-step drying technique, the complete dog bathing guide covers the full routine — including adaptations for senior dogs and dogs with skin conditions.
+For introducing a young dog to baths for the first time, our step-by-step puppy first bath guide focuses on that specific scenario.

 Dogs with double coats (Bernese Mountain Dogs, Samoyeds, Akitas) require particular attention.
 Their dense undercoat can remain wet for hours after the outer coat appears dry.
 A high-velocity blow-dryer designed for dogs moves air through both coat layers more effectively than a standard household dryer.